Best Practices For E-Commerce UI Design

 Also, Leesa wisely uses this small space to provide more information about each mattress size (i.e. the normal vs. sale price).
 So, not only is this the best design for this particular variant selector, but it’s also a great way to be efficient with how you present a lot of information on the product page.

-A Note About Out-of-stock Variants
+A Note About Out-Of-Stock Variants

 If you want to remove all friction from this part of the online shopping process, make sure you come up with a distinct design for out-of-stock variants.